-In 2001, Daryl started a new syndicate, Cagle Cartoons, Inc., which distributes the cartoons of sixty editorial cartoonists and a dozen columnists to more than 800 subscribing newspapers in the United States and around the world, including over half of America’s daily, paid-circulation newspapers.
+In 2001, Daryl started a new syndicate, Cagle Cartoons, Inc., which distributes the cartoons of top editorial cartoonists and dozens columnists to national and local subscribing newspapers in the United States and around the world, including over half of America’s daily, paid-circulation newspapers.
 Daryl is America’s most widely syndicated editorial cartoonist (along with the other CagleCartoonists).

 For the past 35 years, Daryl has been one of America’s most prolific cartoonists.
 He worked for 15 years with Jim Henson’s Muppets, illustrating scores of books, magazines, calendars, and all manner of products.
 Daryl still sees pigs, frogs, Sesame Street and Fraggle Rock characters when he closes his eyes.

 Daryl worked for many years as an advertising illustrator, doing cartoon campaigns for such clients as Discover Card, McDonalds, Segaand General Foods Post Cereals.
 Daryl drew a syndicated comic called “True!” in the 1990’s for Tribune Media Services.
 He worked as the editorial cartoonist in Hawaii, then drew for the Washington Post’s Slate.comsite before working seven years as the cartoonist for MSNBC.com.

 1985 – 1995 (10 years)

 This is a list of some of the companies that Daryl has worked with, along with some products he has invented, developed, designed or illustrated: Hasbro: Kenner‘s My Magic Genies; Classic Kermit doll packaging, Baby Kermit and Piggy jack in the boxes,